-Although the software giant has been making a lot of changes to its update mechanism, including making the update optional, finishing it earlier and focusing in fixing bugs before launch, jumping from an older release to the latest version will require full reinstallation, and there are a lot of problems that can happen when performing an in-place upgrade.
+Although the software giant has been making a lot of changes to its update mechanism, including making the update optional, finishing it earlier, and focusing on fixing bugs before launch, jumping from an older release to the latest version will require full reinstallation, which means that there are a lot of problems that can happen when performing an in-place upgrade.

 In addition to possible unknown issues with the new feature update, you can also come across software and compatibility problems if you’re using outdated drivers, poorly designed applications, old programs, or security software, such as third-party antivirus.

 Should I wait to install version 2004?

 Typically, it’s never a good idea to rush and install a new version of Windows 10, as previous releases (even quality updates) have shown that in the early days, there are still chances of coming across bugs, errors, and compatibility problems.

-If you’re planning to upgrade, even if you receive the notification letting you know the update is ready, it’s always recommended to wait a minimum of four quality updates before upgrading.
+If you plan to upgrade, even if you receive the notification letting you know the update is ready, it’s always recommended to wait for a minimum of four quality updates before upgrading.

 In the event that you do not see the new option in Windows Update to download and install the May 2020 Update, you should not try to force the latest version using the Media Creation Tool or Update Assistant, as it could mean that the update isn’t fully compatible for your computer.
 Once detected that it’s safe, then the option will be available to you.

 If you attempt to upgrade when you don’t see the notification, you’re likely to come across problems, such as “This PC can’t be upgraded to Windows 10,” “This PC can’t be upgraded to this version of Windows 10 because of a service or driver that’s not ready yet,” “This PC can’t upgrade to Windows 10.
 Your PC isn’t supported yet on this version of Windows 10.
 No action is needed.
 Windows Update will offer this version of Windows 10 automatically once the issue has been resolved,” or similar errors.